 Because as a beginner, you want a smaller dirt bike so that you can touch the ground with one foot when you come to a stop.
 This builds confidence right away so you don’t have to worry about falling over all the time when learning to ride a dirt bike.

-As you increase your skill from practicing proper riding techniques, your balance will get better and you won’t have to worry about falling because.
+As you increase your skill by practicing proper riding techniques, your balance will get better and you won’t have to worry about falling because.

 Why would you want a taller dirt bike then?
 Because taller bikes generally have more suspension and higher performance, allowing you to ride faster and harder with comfort because the suspension can absorb the bigger impacts.

-Suzuki doesn’t have as many off-road dirt bikes now as they used to.
+Suzuki doesn’t have as many off-road dirt bikes now as it used to.
 They’re slowly fading away from the motorcycle market, but the bikes they still make are good quality.

 These Suzuki trail bikes are good starter bikes:

-The DRZ50 is the ‘first dirt bike’ if you have a kid aged 3-5 years old.
-It’s 50cc and is a simple and reliable 4 stroke trail bike that’s easy to ride.
+The DRZ50 is the ‘first dirt bike’ for little kids because it has a low seat height, smooth power, and comes with an electric start, which is an advantage over the kickstart-only CRF50.
+It’s a 50cc air-cooled engine that is a simple and reliable 4 stroke trail bike that’s easy to ride.